MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

 By default, the built-in **Help Desk Operator** role sets all of these permissions to **Yes**.
 You can use the built-in role or create custom roles to grant only the remote tasks and Remote Help app permissions that you want different groups of users to have.
 For more information on using Intune RBAC, see [Role-based access control](../fundamentals/role-based-access-control.md).

-### Task 3 : Assign user to roles
+### Task 3: Assign user to roles

-After creating the custom roles that you'll use to provide different users with Remote Help permissions, assign users to those roles.
+After creating the custom roles that you can use to provide different users with Remote Help permissions, proceed to assign users to those roles.

 1. Sign into [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Tenant administration**  > **Roles** >  and select a role that grants Remote Help app permissions.